andis-spr/fzf-bookmarks/README.md

 ```
 scoop install lua fzf sed gawk coreutils
 ```
-Or you can manually download these binaries and place them under `dep-bin-win/{package}`.
+Or you can manually download and extract theses binaries inside `dep-bin-win/-package-` directories.